tierpod/easylogconfig/README.md

 easylogconfig
 =============

 This python library provides simple wrapper for standart logging module.

-It helps you configure logger in simple cases without reading a lot of [documentation][1] and writing a lot of code.
+If you want something more than "logging.basicConfig", but don't want to read a lot of [documentation][1] and to write a lot of code.

 Usage
 -----